Bills defense looks to slow down Chiefs TE Travis Kelce

 ORCHARD PARK, N.Y.
 (WIVB) – When it comes to the Chiefs offense, it’s pick your poison for opposing defenses trying to slow down this explosive unit and the Bills know that.

-Obviously, it starts with quarterback Patrick Mahomes who is still in concussion protocol but their success also comes from the number of weapons he has around him with the biggest, literally, being tight end Travis Kelce.
+It starts with quarterback Patrick Mahomes who is still in concussion protocol, but their success also comes from the number of weapons he has around him with the biggest, literally, being tight end Travis Kelce.

-Back in week six when the Bills hosted the Chiefs, Kelce had five catches for 65 yards and two touchdowns.
+Back in Week 6 when the Bills hosted the Chiefs, Kelce had five catches for 65 yards and two touchdowns.
 Kelce is a mismatch nightmare because of his size and athleticism.

 “If you had to create a tight end on Madden it would be Travis Kelce.
 He’s a huge weapon for them and he’s been doing it for a long time and we’ve gotta know where he’s at at all times,” Hyde explained.